brimdata/super/book/src/super-sql/functions/parsing/regexp.md

 ---

-_A null is returned if there is no match_
+_An empty array is returned if there is no match_

 ```mdtest-spq
 # spq